-The Software Engineering Program Junior, or SEPjr., is a high-quality computer science program for kindergarten through fifth-grade students, that balances rigorous and meaningful direct instruction with open-ended creative computing.
+The Software Engineering Program Junior (SEPjr) is a high-quality computer science program for kindergarten through fifth-grade students that balances rigorous and meaningful direct instruction with open-ended creative computing.

-Teachers and students engage in foundational computer science concepts through teacher-directed lessons and the application of computer science.
-In addition, through open-ended creative computing platforms such as Scratch, robotics and maker education.
-The SEPjr. curriculum is aligned with the Computer Science Teachers Association (CSTA) standards.
+Teachers and students engage in foundational computer science concepts through teacher-directed lessons and the application of computer science, including through open-ended creative computing platforms such as Scratch, robotics and maker education.
+The SEPjr curriculum is aligned with the Computer Science Teachers Association (CSTA) standards.
 Learn more about the SEPjr curriculum here.

-The SEPjr Teacher Team structure is ideal for creating a support culture around computer science education at your school.
-Each cohort of the program includes teams of 3-7 teachers, from 11 schools, across the five boroughs.
+The SEPjr teacher team structure is ideal for creating a support culture around computer science education at your school.
+Each cohort of the program includes teams of 3-7 teachers from over ten schools across the five boroughs.

-The teacher teams consist of one lead teacher per grade level or grade band (K-2 and 3-5), and a collaborating technology teacher where available.
+The ideal teacher teams consist of one lead teacher per grade level or grade band (K-2 and 3-5), and a collaborating technology teacher where available.
 Teachers are provided extensive professional development to prepare them to offer a Scope and Sequence to engage all grades while giving them the flexibility to focus on a grade band implementation.
-Additionally, administrators play an active role in supporting the implementation of SEPjr., and of computer science as a core academic subject in his / her school.
+Additionally, administrators play an active role in supporting the implementation of SEPjr, and of computer science as a core academic subject in their school.

-The SEPjr curriculum is made up of four primary units — Computer Science Fundamentals, Robots, Project Based Learning and Physical Computing.
-Students will use a variety of content and activities to build a greater understanding of computational concepts and practices.
-Read more about the SEPjr. curriculum.
+The SEPjr curriculum is made up of four primary units: Computer Science Fundamentals, Robots, Project Based Learning and Physical Computing.
+Students use a variety of content and activities to build a greater understanding of computational concepts and practices.
+Read more about the SEPjr curriculum.